 PPL will not cut off services to customers for unpaid bills until further notice, and they will reconnect service for customers who have been recently disconnected.
 PPL will also waive late bill fees for all customers until further notice.
 For more info, visit their website.

-Comcast will not disconnect service or issue late fees during the pandemic.
-They will pause data plans for 60 days so customers can use unlimited data without additional charges.
-Comcast has made their WiFi hot spots free for all Americans over the same period.
+Through June 30, 2020, Comcast will not disconnect service or issue late; data plans will be paused so customers can use unlimited data without additional charges; and Xfinity WiFi hot spots will be accessible for free for all Americans.